Vector35/binaryninja-api/README.md

 ## Building

-Starting mid March 2017, the C++ portion of this API can be built into a static library (.a, .lib) that binary plugins can link against.
-Use Makefile on MacOS, Linux, and Windows mingw environments, and Makefile.win (nmake file) for Windows Visual Studio environment (nmake -f).
+Starting July 10th, C++ portion of this API can be built into a static library (.a, .lib) that binary plugins can link against using [cmake](https://cmake.org/).

 The compiled API contains names and functions you can use from your plugins, but most of the implementation is missing until you link up against libbinaryninjacore.dylib or libbinaryninjacore.dll (via import file libbinaryninjacore.lib).
 See the ./examples.